Peopling of India: Post-IVC: ANI and ASI ancestral components in the Indian population

 A series of studies from 2009 to 2019 have shown that the Indian subcontinent harbours two major ancestral components, formed in the 2nd millennium BCE, namely the Ancestral North Indians (ANI), which is closely related to contemporary West-Eurasians, and the Ancestral South Indians (ASI) which is distinct from any outside population.
 ANI formed out of a mixture of IVC-people and migrants from the steppe, while ASI was formed out of IVC-people who moved south and mixed further with local hunter-gatherers.

 These IVC-people did not carry steppe admixture and were instead a mixture of mostly Neolithic Iran-related ancestry and minor AASI (native South Asian hunter-gatherer) ancestry.
-According Narasimhan et al. 2019, the genetic makeup of the ASI population consisted of about 73% AASI and about 27% from Iranian-related peoples.
+According to Narasimhan et al. 2019, the genetic makeup of the ASI population consisted of about 73% AASI and about 27% from Iranian-related peoples.
 This estimate is similar to that of Reich et al., who in 2018 note that the ASI have a West-Eurasian ancestry component (derived from Iranian-related farmers) which Reich estimates at about 25% of their ancestry (not detected in his initial 2009 analysis), with the remaining 75% of the ancestry of the ASI deriving from native South Asian hunter-gatherers.

 ANI formed out of a mixture of IVC-people and migrants from Bronze age steppe.
 Lazaridis et al. (2016) notes that the demographic impact of steppe related populations on South Asia was substantial.
 According to the results, the Mala, a south Indian Dalit population with minimal Ancestral North Indian (ANI) along the 'Indian Cline' have nevertheless c.
 18% steppe-related ancestry, showing the strong influence of ANI ancestry in all populations of India.
 The Kalash of Pakistan are inferred to have c.
 50% steppe-related ancestry, with the rest being of Iranian farmers ancestry.
 Reich et al. stated that "ANI ancestry ranges from 39–71% in India, and is higher in traditionally upper caste and Indo-Aryan speakers".
+Compared to other adjoining groups, Ror are the modern population that is closest of the first prehistorical and early historical south Asian ancient samples near the Indus Valley, hence they are considered a realistic proxy for the Ancestral North Indian.
+The Ror population also harbour similar Steppe-related, AASI, EHG(and Neolithic Anatolian) ancestry, and they show less affinity with the Neolithic Iranians.The Ror population can plausibly be used as an alternative proxy for ANI in future demographic modeling of South Asian Population.